HashirHussain/random-bg-color/README.md

 ```

-You can also pass list of colors to be choose from
+You can also pass selected list of colors
 e.g.

 - Multiple colors